Blue Streak

 1964

-The early 1950s was a bad time for Cedar Point.
-In the 1950's Cedar Point was a decaying place.
-The park was still trying to recover from the depression.
-In 1956 George Roose and Emile Legros brought Cedar Point and planned on turning the park into a housing development.
-Due to public outcry, the new investors decided to turn Cedar Point into "The Disneyland of the Midwest:".
-As a result, rides started getting bigger and better.
-Cadillac Cars were added in 1958 and were so successful that Turnpike Cars were built in 1959.
-In 1961 Western Cruise used the old lagoon to take guests on a trip through the past.
-In 1962, Cedar Point added Sky Ride to the Main Midway.
-In 1963 the park was expanded to include Mill Race and the Cedar Point and Lake Erie Railroad.
-With all of these changes, Cedar Point finally would have a bright future.
+As a result, the park began adding bigger and better attractions.
+Cadillac Cars were introduced in 1958 and were so successful that Turnpike Cars were built in 1959.
+In 1961, Western Cruise used the old lagoon to take guests on a journey through the past.
+In 1962, Cedar Point added the Sky Ride to the Main Midway.
+In 1963, the park expanded further with the addition of Mill Race and the Cedar Point and Lake Erie Railroad.

 |